Moffat Tunnel: Overview

-As of 1989, the Moffat was the fourth longest railroad tunnel in North America.
+As of 1989, the Moffat was the fourth-longest railroad tunnel in North America.
 It was the longest non-electrified tunnel until 1956, when electrification was removed from the Cascade Tunnel.
 The tunnel is single-tracked, so only one train is run through at a time, usually with eastbound and westbound trains alternating.
 For safety reasons, passengers are asked not to move from one car to another while the train is in the tunnel.

+Moffat Tunnel is owned by the State of Colorado.
+It was initially operated by Union Pacific (UP) under a 99-year lease agreement.
+The use fee was $12,000 per year and was set to expire on January 6, 2025.
+In late 2024, Colorado and UP negotiated a new lease for the tunnel with a 25-year term, to be initiated on May 1, 2025.
+Provisions of the new lease forwent a monetary payment from UP in exchange for the right for the state to operate new passenger services over the line.

+Although its primary purpose today is as a rail route for coal and freight, and as a water tunnel from the Pacific watershed to the Denver area, it also sees use by Amtrak's California Zephyr and Winter Park Express.
+The tunnel's apex elevation of 9239 ft is the highest point on the Amtrak network.
+Since August 15, 2021, the Rocky Mountaineer tourist train operator has used the tunnel on its "Rockies to the Red Rocks" route between Denver and Moab with an overnight stop in Glenwood Springs.

 Ventilation system

 The tunnel is ventilated by massive fans operating after a train has exited the tunnel.
 The portals have doors which are shut before the fans are activated.
 Originally, trains would have to wait some 20–30 minutes before proceeding into the tunnel after the doors were re-opened.
 Today, a sensor system is employed to evaluate the clearance of diesel exhaust, which today can be less than 20 minutes for lighter trains.